Constrained Secrecy Capacity of Finite-Input Intersymbol Interference Wiretap Channels

+Note that Proposition~\ref{prop.DistEig} applies Perron--Frobenius theory for irreducible non-negative matrices.
+One can verify that $\matrA$ is irreducible except for uninteresting boundary cases.
+Note also that increasing the real parameters $\kappa$ and $\kappa'$ makes the surrogate function to be narrower and steeper, which reduces the aggressiveness of the searching step size.

-\begin{remark}[\emph{The EM Viewpoint}] {Procedure~\ref{proc:psi:opimization:1}} can be considered as a variation of the well-known EM algorithm~\cite{dempster1977maximum} comprised of two steps: Expectation (E-step) and Maximization (M-step).
-Namely, identifying a concave surrogate function around a local operating point resembles the E-step and maximization of the surrogate function to achieve a higher secure rate corresponds to the M-step {(as summarized in Algorithm~\ref{alg.EM})}. {Given} this, the proposed algorithm has a similar convergence {behavior} (to a local maximum) as the EM algorithm~\cite{wu83}. \end{remark}
+The proposed optimization procedure is summarized in Algorithm~\ref{alg.EM}.
+Note that this optimization procedure can be considered as a variation of the well-known EM algorithm~\cite{dempster1977maximum} comprised of two steps: Expectation (E-step) and Maximization (M-step).
+Namely, identifying a concave surrogate function around a local operating point resembles the E-step and maximization of the surrogate function to achieve a higher secure rate corresponds to the M-step.
+Given this, Algorithm~\ref{alg.EM} has a similar convergence behavior as the EM algorithm~\cite{wu83}.